 The straightforward solution

 Usually, the one-to-many relationship is implemented by referencing the table which represents the “one” side of the relationship in the table that represents the “many” side.
-For example, let’s consider a database which needs to hold information on the products the company is selling as well as the user reviews for each particular product.
-Assuming that the data on the products and the reviews is stored in tables respectively named Product and Review, the obvious solution is to add a column (let’s say we name it ProductID) to the Review table and set up a foreign key on that column referencing the primary key of the Product table.
+For example, let’s consider a database which needs to hold information on the products the company is selling as well as the user reviews for each product.
+If the data on the products and the reviews is stored in tables respectively named Product and Review, the obvious solution is to add a column (let’s say we name it ProductID) to the Review table and set up a foreign key on that column referencing the primary key of the Product table.
 This way each review is linked to the appropriate product while preserving the referential integrity.
 So far, so good.

 Handling design changes

-What will happen if one day the management decides that in addition to the current comments system, users can rate the product using five star review system?
+What will happen if one day the management decides that in addition to the current comments system, users can rate the product using five-star review system?
 There are several ways to handle this requirement.
 One approach you might take is to isolate the data for the new rating system in a separate table named Rating.
 This way you model real world more accurately as each type of customer feedback, although related, represents one separate entity.
 Now, you need a way to link the rating data with the comment the user left and the appropriate product.
 This can be solved by adding two columns to the Rating table which will reference the Product and the Review tables accordingly.
 As you can see, this approach is not very robust since adding a new type of customer feedback will effectively double the number of existing relationships between the affected tables.

-This is why in these scenarios using associative (also known as cross-reference, bridge, join, map, intersection, linking, pairing, pivot, transition or junction) tables is the better approach as they isolate the relationships in a separate table thus keeping the relationships explicit and the design more impervious to changes in businesses requirements.
+Therefore, in these scenarios using associative (also known as cross-reference, bridge, join, map, intersection, linking, pairing, pivot, transition or junction) tables is the better approach as they isolate the relationships in a separate table thus keeping the relationships explicit and the design more impervious to changes in businesses requirements.

 Using association tables